 Heading further south, we journey through the southern Zambian towns mostly supporting local agriculture and farming on our way to Livingstone.
 The Victoria Falls or Mosi-oa-Tunya (the Smoke that Thunders) is one of the Seven Natural Wonders of the World and it’s not difficult to see why.
 At 1700 m wide and around 100 m high, this is the world's largest sheet of falling water and a memorable sight on any African Safari!
 The Falls can be viewed from the Mosi-oa-Tunya National Park, Zambia - a fantastic photo opportunity.
-Tonight we have the option of enjoying a sunset dinner cruise on the mighty Zambezi Overnight - Luangwa (1) Livingstone (1)
+Tonight we have the option of enjoying a sunset dinner cruise on the mighty Zambezi Overnight - Eastern Zambia (1), Livingstone (1)

 Livingstone - Kasane (Botswana).
 Today we cross the border into Botswana and continue to the town of Kasane, on the banks of the Chobe River which forms a border between Zambia, Namibia and Botswana.
-After lunch, we take a boat cruise along the Chobe River* and tonight we enjoy an exciting overnight experience in the wilds of the Chobe National park.
+Once are packed and prepared we leave for our Chobe National Park overnight mobile excursion in the wilds of the Chobe National park.
 Chobe is one of Botswana’s premier game parks, renowned for its large elephant herds.
-Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife. *(Please note, from Jan 2014 onwards, the Chobe River Cruise will be an optional excursion, payable locally).
+Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife.
 Overnight - Chobe N. P.